eon-com/toyapp-pact-demo/README.md

 ### Does Pact only support synchronous HTTP/REST-based communication?

 No, it is not restricted to HTTP/REST.
-Pact version 3.0 introduces messages for ["services that communicate via event streams and message queues"](https://github.com/Pact-foundation/Pact-specification/tree/version-3#version-30).
-There is also a blogpost by the makers of Pact, describing ["Contract Testing Serverless and Asynchronous Applications"](https://medium.com/@DoorDash/contract-testing-with-Pact-7cf108ced8c4).
+Pact version 3.0 introduces messages for [services that communicate via event streams and message queues](https://github.com/Pact-foundation/Pact-specification/tree/version-3#version-30).
+There is also a blogpost by the makers of Pact, describing [Contract Testing Serverless and Asynchronous Applications](https://medium.com/@DoorDash/contract-testing-with-Pact-7cf108ced8c4).

 ### How can I deal with optional attributes/fields?